codelation/codelation-cli/README.md

 Commands:
-  development:install  # Install the development tools used by Codelation help [command]       # Help about any command. rails:new            # Generate a new app using Codelation's Rails project template vue:new              # Generate a new app using Codelation's Vue project template
+  development:install  # Install the development tools used by Codelation help [command]       # Help about any command. ios:new              # Generate a new app using Codelation's iOS project template rails:new            # Generate a new app using Codelation's Rails project template vue:new              # Generate a new app using Codelation's Vue project template